Clientrace/go-micro/README.md

 ```
 ### **Service Function**
 Creating the service implementation function.
 This is where the business logic is implemented.
-The function exepects a context, service event, and a loggger as its arguments.
+The function expects a context, service event, and a loggger as its arguments.
 The servicehandler.ServiceEvent contains the properties extracted from the client side's API request (se.PathParams, se.QueryParams, se.RequestBody, se.Identity).
 ```
 // createUserHandler is service implementation of create user func createUserHandler(ctx context.Context, se servicehandler.ServiceEvent, lgr logger.Logger) string {